xlwings/xlwings/docs/installation.rst

 How to activate xlwings PRO
 ---------------------------

-xlwings PRO offers access to additional functionality.
+xlwings PRO offers access to :ref:`additional functionality <pro>`.
 All PRO features are marked with xlwings :guilabel:`PRO` in the docs.

 .. note::
     To get access to the additional functionality of xlwings PRO, you need a license key and at least xlwings v0.19.0.
 Everything under the ``xlwings.pro`` subpackage is distributed under a :ref:`commercial license <commercial_license>`.
 See :ref:`pro` for more details.